SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 Choose one element or phenomena and wether that gift is offensive or pleasing to them.
 As long as the person carries your gift, it will be percieved accordingly by this element or phenomena, as interpreted by the referee.

 ## Salt of the Earth
 You cannot take back a gift.
-You create one new **Ornament** every time you rest submerged in water.
-You and creatures creatures wearing one of your **Ornaments** gifts do not need to breathe and can take 10 minutes to meld into stone.
+You create two new **Ornaments** every time you rest submerged in water.
+You and creatures creatures wearing one of your **Ornament** gifts do not need to breathe and can take 10 minutes to meld into stone.